(home)

 The answer to the first part is about ~3,000 lines of code when done this way.

 And does lisp make this easier?
-Yes!
+Definitely.
+Somewhat.

 Bonus: Copy-Paste Your Computer